turcuciprian/myNvimLuaConfig/README.md

 ## Notes

-* You Require rimgrep installed to have grep fuzzy finder active
+*!!!!!!!!!
+IMPORTANT !!!!!!!!!
+You Require rimgrep installed to have grep fuzzy finder active
-* (to be able to search for text within files
+* (to be able to search for text within the files of your project)